shall beat their swords into plowshares

 Despite all of the distractions at this time of year, we really can focus on Advent during these weeks.
 We seem to get very busy, and at times have to go to a number of social events or wrestle with budgets and shopping, but the heart of this season is all about expectant hope.
 So, we begin our Advent journey by giving ourselves some time - just a few minutes each day - to reflect on how much God promises us.

-Each morning this week, while we are first coming to consciousness, we can name a desire, name an emptiness or feeling of anxiety or worry that we can feel.
+Each morning this week, while we are first coming to consciousness, we can name a desire, name an emptiness or feeling of anxiety or worry which we can feel.
 It is into the raw places in our lives such as these, that our Lord came to be with us.
 So, this week, we can begin to invite our Lord to be Incarnate in our lives, in the places we need him the most.

 Our goal this week is to let ourselves feel like those to whom the promises of our God are made.
 We want to get in touch with ourselves, especially those parts of ourselves that are in need of a Savior.
 We do this by keeping our focus on the places that feel like a desert, the places that feel like we've been through a war, the places that feel like a lifeless stump.
 When we have a hard time seeing, we ask for the grace to be able to believe the promise that we shall see.
 When we seem deaf, we place our trust in the One who assures us that we will hear.
 And when we feel beaten down and awfully lowly, we turn to the One who promises that we will “find joy in the Lord.”
 And, who among us doesn't have days on which we are aware of various kinds of wounds?
 On the day of promise, “the Lord binds up the wounds of his people.”